 Financial performance of Sadbhav

 The company has reported a good set of numbers all along.
 The company is looking at systematically reducing debt.
-In fact, the debt to equity which was 1.08 by the end of March has come down to 0.87 by Sept end.
+In fact, the debt to equity which was 1.08 by the end of March 2017 has come down substantially by the end of 2018.

-For the quarter ending Dec 31, 2018 the company reported a profit after tax of Rs 61.82 crores.
-This translates into an EPS of Rs 3.60.
-For 2018-19, the company can achieve an EPS of Rs 15.
-If you accord a p/e of 30 times, considering the huge order book position and reduction of debt, the stock should trade closer to Rs 450.
+For the quarter ending March 31, 2018 the company reported a profit after tax of Rs 68 crores.
+This translates into an EPS of Rs 4.11.
+For 2018-19, the company can achieve an EPS of Rs 18.

 A good midcap stock to bet for the long term.
 Check stock quote of Sadbhav here

 Karnataka Bank is a mid-sized private sector bank, whose shares have always been a little undervalued.
-In fact, the stock at Rs 142 is quoting even below the book value of Rs 182.
+In fact, the stock at Rs 108 is quoting even below the book value of Rs 182.
+In fact, the stock is quoting on cum dividend basis of Rs 3 per share.

 The bank is targeting a business turnover of Rs 1 lakh crores by 2020.
 The management has guided for business growth of 17 per cent by the Financial Year 2018 to Rs.1,10,000 crores with a focus largely on the back of growth in the retail sector.
-Slippages and asset quality are also showing signs of improvement.
+Slippages and asset quality are likely to improve as we see economic recovery.

 Also read: Best largecap stocks to buy